peterjbachman/personalWebsite/content/teaching.md

 ## Courses
 ### R Bootcamp
 A five day crash-course on R, focusing on how to manipulate data, writing functions, and using control statements.
-Materials were prepared by Cecelia Sui, and the materials can be found [here](https://github.com/peterjbachman/RCamp2023).
+Materials prepared by Cecelia Sui, and the materials can be found [here](https://github.com/peterjbachman/RCamp2023).